Dermatillomania Therapist Near Me/Online | Skin Picking Counseling

 You may experience the symptoms of iron deficiency anemia, including fatigue, lethargy, dizziness, paleness, and light-headedness, as a result of dermatillomania.
 This occurs due to blood loss from the repetitive scratches or bleeding that you experience due to skin picking.

-Insomnia and loss of energy
+Insomnia and Loss of Energy

 Dermatillomania may also result in decreased sleep or loss of energy.
 Sleeplessness and anhedonia (decreased energy) can occur due to an irresistible compulsion to pick at your skin.
 You may begin skin picking while you sleep, or when performing everyday activities, resulting in overall poor sleep, and you being distracted in your day-to-day life.